En / Ru

 Sailugem National Park is one of the youngest in Russia, it was created in 2010 in the territory of the Altai Republic, on the border with Mongolia, Kazakhstan and China.
 But in fact it began to operate in 2014.
 The main task of its employees is to create a reserve zone that will include all habitats where rare argali and snow leopards live.

-We drove less than half a kilometer, and far behind the hill we noticed a small herd of the world's largest sheep - argali.
+We drove less than half a kilometer, and far behind the hill we noticed a small herd of the world's largest sheep — argali.
 Large males of argali weigh more than 200 kg.
 The length of their horns can be up to 2 meters, and their weight reaches 27 kg.
-The world population of the Siberian mountain sheep is only 4,500 animals.
-There are just 1,200 sheep in Sailugem, because in the winter most of them migrate to Mongolia.
+The world population of the Siberian mountain sheep is only 7,100 animals.
+There are just 3,400 sheep in Sailugem, because in the winter most of them migrate to Mongolia.
 Winter is not an easy time for argali, they are afraid of snowfalls, a depth of snow more than 15 cm is already dangerous for mountain sheep.
 Unlike domestic sheep, argali are not able to dig into the snow with their hooves.
 At the beginning of the XXI century, according to estimates of specialists, there were only about 500 large argali in the world.
-But after just a few years of active work by the park’s staff, the number increased to 1200.
+But after just a few years of active work by the park’s staff, the number increased to 1,200.
 Although scientists assume that there were some migrations from Mongolia.

 "More often during winter," said Denis, "In summer, their activity decreases due to the large number of rodents.
-So leopards don’t need to go far for hunting, and they are too lazy to hunt ungulates.
-But in winter, when most rodents are in hibernation, leopards have to look for food, and then they often take "selfies".
+So leopards don’t need to go far to hunt, and they are too lazy to hunt ungulates.
+But in winter, when most rodents are in hibernation, leopards have to look for food, and then they often take “selfies”.
 If they stay in one place for a while, they can constantly get into the camera lens."

 • Orange fact

 The snow leopard has a very long tail, the length of the animal can reach more than two meters, if measured to the tip of the tail.
 The leopard has wide paws; it is able to move around in the snow without falling into it.
 Unlike other cats, the snow leopard cannot growl.
-But it can jump masterly - up to 6 meters in length and up to 3 in height.
+But it can jump remarkably well — up to 6 meters in length and up to 3 meters in height.
 Leopards rarely breed; the female gives birth once every two years.
-Irbis is at the top of the food chain, it is almost a perfect predator in the area of its habitat without enemies.
+Irbis is at the top of the food chain, it is almost a perfect predator in the its habitat without enemies.

 "So, why do snow leopards prefer Mongolia?
 It seems that the landscapes are very similar… Do they have fewer poachers in Mongolia?"
 I wondered.